dragonfly/dragonfly/README.md

 To test the installation, run ```bash run_all_tests.sh```.
 Some of the tests are probabilistic and could fail at times.
 If this happens, run the same test several times and make sure it is not consistently failing.
 Running all tests will take a while.
-You can run each unit test individually simpy via `python unittest_xxx.py`.
+You can run each unit test individually simpy via `python -m unittest path.to.test.unittest_xxx`.

 &nbsp;